Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 Carbonate used only by itself should only be used if you have a low pH and Alkalinity.
 If it's to buffer up the Alkalinity, Bicarbonate is better.

-Generally in a healthy/balanced reef aquarium where excess CO2 is not being produced or introduced (such as with a Calcium Reactor), a Bicarbonate is the better choice for an ionically blended bicarbonate with other elements in ionic balance such as SeaChem/AAP Reef Builder, NOT an economy Soda Ash Sodium Carbonate.
+Generally in a healthy/balanced reef aquarium where excess CO2 is not being produced or introduced (such as with a Calcium Reactor), a Bicarbonate is the better choice for an ionically blended bicarbonate with other elements in ionic balance such as SeaChem/AAP Reef Builder or used in the balling Method, NOT an economy Soda Ash Sodium Carbonate that is often sold by bulk aquarium supply discounters.

-Recommended Product Resource (sponsors this hobby with websites such such as this):
+Recommended Product Resource (sponsors this hobby with websites such as this):

 SeaChem/AAP Reef Builder